If you’re a maternity photographer, you know the challenges of making a mom-to-be look and feel like a million bucks.

 With that, you have 11 incredible examples of mommy and me photos that aren’t just gorgeous but serve as inspiration for your own mommy and me photo shoots.

-The typical tips are there - watch the lighting, try different shooting angles, concentrate on showing the relationship, and the like.
+The typical tips for mommy and me photoshoot are there - watch the lighting, try different shooting angles, concentrate on showing the relationship, and the like.
 But keep the wardrobe choice in mind as well.
 I think you’ll agree that a common factor between all the shots is the beauty of the wardrobe, which takes these photos to another level of sophistication and elegance.